steuerbot/SteuerbotIosSDK/README.md

 ### Embed the Framework

-In your Apps target add `Steuerbot` to `Frameworks, Libraries and Embedded Content`
+Make sure `Steuerbot` is added to `Frameworks, Libraries and Embedded Content` in your Apps target.

 ## Usage